gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 </model>
 ~~~

-becomes the following in SDFormat 1.7:
+Becomes the following in SDFormat 1.7:

 ~~~
 <model name="example">